YanCheer/Fruf_v1_assembly/README.md

 # Fruf_v1_assembly
-The genome assembly pipeline for Fulvetta ruficapilla.
+The genome assembly pipeline for _Fulvetta ruficapilla_.